 Reaching up, I grabbed onto the rock above me.
 It was dark, and I could feel the edges dig into my fingers as I grasped onto the moss-covered surface.
 Pulling myself up, I swung my leg over to position myself on top of the rock.
 Sitting down, I closed my eyes, hearing the wind blow through the bristles of the trees and the trees bowing in response to the night’s lullaby.
 The warm breeze kissed my cheeks as I breathed in heavily, inhaling the fresh scents of spring.
 Looking up, I saw the full moon radiating above me, I felt my body relax, and all the tension I had been holding in faded into the darkness of the night.

 There is something so serene about night hikes, by having all your senses heightened while wrapped in a rug of darkness.
-I love everything about them, from the stars that play a game of hiding and seek with the haze of the clouds to the mountains that hug you with the feeling that no matter what you look like or where you’re from, you will always belong here in the arms of nature.
+I love everything about them, from the stars that play a game of hide and seek with the haze of the clouds to the mountains that hug you with the feeling that no matter what you look like or where you’re from, you will always belong here in the arms of nature.

 I looked beyond the tree lines to see Anna and Brendan in almost-matching purple sweatshirts, hand and hand, skipping down the trail.
 I watched as trees bowed to their obvious love, as the moon stood witness above them.
 Rocks looked upon them almost enviously as the couple giggled and laughed under the stars that glistened.
 The two had such a pure relationship.
 I looked upon them longingly, hoping that one day soon, I might find what they shared.
 They spoke through smiles and laughter, through a secret language of their own, a language that only they could understand, a language that only they could know.